 - It is recognised that both SES and individual members of staff have responsibilities in terms of maintaining good health and preventing ill health. - SES takes staff wellbeing in all regards as a serious issue.
 A supportive ethos and culture is promoted within SES, and many systems and structures are established to ensure staff well being is paramount. - Safety issues concerning positive handling are addressed within the Positive Management of Behaviour Policy and Practice document and in Team Teach training. - Specialist Education Services maintains Employer's Liability Insurance cover for staff.
-All claims must be discussed with the SES Principal.
+All claims must be discussed with the Principal.
 Applications can be made by a member of staff, or his/her representative, to the Administrator who will assist in servicing the claim.
-Accidents occurring in the work place must be recorded in the Accident Book. - A Health and Safety Sub-committee exists which examines all health and safety issues relating to the operation of each establishment. - Specialist Education Services provides free access for all staff to an independent, confidential 24-hour advice, support and counselling service.
-Details of this service are given to all staff on appointment. - SES will support staff in participating in the Childcare Vouchers Scheme.
-(Interested staff should see the Administrator for further details). - Members of staff are individually responsible for keeping up to date with personal vaccinations for Tetanus, BCG etc. and for seeking advice and information from their GP regarding any health concerns.
+Accidents occurring in the work place must be recorded in the Accident Book. - A Health and Safety Sub-committee exists which examines all health and safety issues relating to the operation of each establishment. - SES provide Vitality Health Insurance for all staff with range of benefits, including: - o access to online GP service, - o sessions of Cognitive Behaviour Therapy, - o advanced cancer cover, - o full cover for eligible in-patient and day-patient hospital and consultant fee, - o therapies cover; physiotherapy, osteopathy, acupuncture etc. - access for to an independent, confidential 24-hour advice, support and counselling service. - Members of staff are individually responsible for keeping up to date with personal vaccinations for Tetanus, BCG etc. and for seeking advice and information from their GP regarding any health concerns.
 However in the case of Hepatitis B injections a letter of support will be made available for staff to approach their GP, and SES will reimburse staff who are required to pay for such injections. - All members of staff have access to the Staff Support and Development Programme.
 In particular, Personal Support Meetings are facilitated regularly with a senior colleague, providing the member of staff the opportunity to discuss issues, both work-related and on a more personal level.